cashapp/blip/examples/copy-meta/README.md

 These two are difference because of the multi-level replication topology: 02 is the immediate source of 03, but 01 is the heartbeat source.

 **This plugin sets `repl.lag` `source` meta value to the immediate source: 02.**

-See [Integrate > Plugins](https://cashapp.github.io/blip/v1.0/integrate#plugins) to learn how to use plugins.